Step secrets

 Example:

-katoa run --secret GITHUB_TOKEN
+katoa run --secret GITHUB_TOKENkatoa run --secret GITHUB_TOKEN--no-dotenv

 Disable loading secrets from a .env file.
 Use this flag if you want to ensure that no secrets are loaded from .env files.